 Deirdre worked as a freelance photographer and retoucher before moving into a full-time teaching role at Shaw Academy and becoming the head of their Photoshop programme, educating a total of over 65,000 students during her time there.
 Her work has been published both nationally and internationally and she is currently examining both Drag and Burlesque subcultures that exist in Ireland as part of her long-term project work.

-Deirdre is currently a Senior Social Media Creative for Dentsu Aegis Network working with major brands across the world and will be competing in the Young Cannes Lions in June 2018.
+Deirdre is currently a Senior Social Media Creative for Dentsu Aegis Network working with major brands across the world and competed in the Young Cannes Lions for Ireland in June 2018.